Skip to content

 If you ship two widgets, both with dist/index.js, you have two copies of React.
 Hooks in the two trees can’t share context.
 Always use the peer build for multi-widget pages.
 See Distribution.

-The styles argument must be a string of CSS, not a CSS file path.
-If your styles aren’t appearing, check the bundler’s import — Vite needs ?inline, esbuild needs text loader, etc.
+1. Wrong source.
+If you’re passing styles, it must be a CSS string, not a path.
+Vite needs ?inline, esbuild needs text loader, etc.

 The adapter mounts a fresh tree, not a hydrated one.
 If you mount into a <div> that already contains DOM produced server-side, React will complain.
 Mount into an empty element.